Frequently asked questions

 What happens at an Investiture?

 The Investiture, or joining ceremony, is an important event in a young person’s Scouting life.
-Investitures usually take place 3 to 4 weeks after a member has joined the group.
+Investitures usually take place 3 to 4 weeks after a member has joined the section.
 Parents and family members are welcome to attend.

 Before the Investiture takes place the leader will discuss with the young person what will happen at the ceremony and the promise they must make.
 The Investiture is led by the leader and during the ceremony the young person will be presented with their section necker, woggle and Scout and district badges.